JoSimon05/POST-IT/README.md

 > > That's because I still cannot afford the *authentication certificate* for native applications (It's not that cheap...)

-updates are auto.. you just have to choose if install them right away or later

 <!--
 TODO: latest verde